 - 7.1.
 Based on the details noted at 4.2 and 5.1, Executive Directors through the Corporate Improvement Advisory Board, will consider the areas of uncertainty with a view to addressing these in the coming year as well as taking note of the changes to the scrutiny plan identified in paragraph 6.1. - 7.2.
-Once agreed, the AIP is a public document and all Councils are expected to consider the AIP at an appropriate Committee and/or at full Council level.
+As reported last year, once agreed, the AIP is a public document and all Councils are expected to consider the AIP at an appropriate Committee and/or at full Council level.
 All 32 AIPs will be published on the Accounts Commission scrutiny web page together with the National Scrutiny Plan. - 7.3.
-The Forum is asked to note the content of this report.
+The Committee is asked to note that this report will also be presented to the Risk and Audit Scrutiny Forum and the South Lanarkshire Partnership Board.